 What are Dedicated Servers?

-This is the conventional way of hosting and follows a simple protocol.
-This is a hosting alternative that allows you absolute and complete autonomy over how a dedicated server is used.
-In this, a user can buy or lease a entire physical server from a provider and pays for that server’s full complement of resources, not considering how much is utilized.
+In this, a user can buy or lease an entire physical server from a provider and pays for that server’s full complement of resources, not consider how much is utilized.
 In simple words, any standard server which has an operating system installed and dedicatedly provided for a single client use is known as a dedicated server.

 Cloud Servers vs Dedicated Servers